Donuts. What a beautiful creation they are. It's like dessert for breakfast.

-River Oaks Donuts provides an opportunity to taste more flavors in the same trip.
-Alongside enticing classic style donuts and kolaches, River Oaks Donuts provides a long selection of tasty donut holes in flavors like blueberry, nutella filled, cappuccino filled, red velvet, and lemon filled.
+River Oaks Donuts provides an opportunity to taste more flavors on the same trip.
+Alongside enticing classic style donuts and kolaches, River Oaks Donuts provides a long selection of tasty donut holes in flavors like blueberry, Nutella-filled, cappuccino-filled, red velvet, and lemon-filled.

 Next up we have the Grove Do-Nutz & Deli, which specializes in gourmet donuts as well as cronuts (croissant donuts).
 All are made in-house from scratch, using the highest quality ingredients.
 Recently, The Grove added a food truck, which serves cronuts and Asian fusion foods, like the Korean spicy pork Banh mi sandwich.

 If you’re reading this list late at night and think you may not make it to morning, we have good news.
 Glazed is open 24 hours a day, 7 days a week.
 Open since 2014, this establishment made quite a name for itself very quickly by creating such masterpieces as the macon donut, strawberry cheesecake donut, and breakfast sandwich.
 If you’re feeling a little more adventurous, try flavors like peach sour cream cake, creme brûlée, or sangria.
 Happy midnight snacking!